-Let’s outline a scenario to help you truly understand how helpful online purchasing can really be.
-Imagine you are at home and are about to make yourself a cup of tea before bed, and to your complete disarray you realise your favourite mug is now cracked.
-You have lots of mugs, but this was your favourite, perhaps it has sentimental value or perhaps you just like the colour.
-The option of leaving your house is an unappealing one, but thankfully you have the option to purchase the product online, without leaving your house.
-You can browse the particular mug you are looking for across a range of different sellers, allowing you to shop around easily to find the cheapest, or best quality item, without the hassle of shopping around in physical stores or markets, nor having to spend time and effort haggling or finding the exact mug you want.
+Let’s outline a scenario to help you understand how useful online purchasing can really be.
+Imagine you are at home and about to make yourself a cup of tea.
+But to your complete disarray you find out your favorite mug has cracked.
+You have lots of mugs, obviously, but this was your preferred; perhaps it has sentimental value or you simply just like the color.
+The option of leaving your house is unappealing and unnecessary, as you have the option to purchase the product online.
+You can browse the exact mug you are looking for across a range of different retailers, allowing you to easily find the cheapest, or best quality item – no afternoons wasted searching in physical stores or markets.

-In addition to this, online shopping in China offers a variety of ways of collecting the item, it can be collected from the post office (similar to the Western world), but it can also be collected from large electronic collection boxes, which are often located at the bottom of apartment blocks or business buildings.
-The latter option is a more common one as it provides a lot more flexibility, this means that you can scan the barcode, or enter a code you’ve been given into the machine, meaning that you can collect your required mug at any time that you please, thus this prevents the issue of someone not being at home at the time of delivery.
-So the mug can be delivered to you with minimal hassle.
+In addition to this, online shopping in China offers a variety of ways for collecting the item aside from home delivery.
+It can be collected from a post office or from large electronic collection boxes, which are often located at the bottom of apartment blocks or business buildings.
+The latter offers a lot more flexibility, meaning that you can collect your required mug at any time you please – simply scan a barcode or enter a code you have been sent prior.

 Taobao, Tmall and JD.com

-So, what are the Chinese alternatives to eBay and amazon that you should be aware of?
-In fact there are many different sites, but the main three are: Taobao, T-mall and JD.com, and unlike amazon and ebay, each of these Chinese sites are very different, they sell different sorts of products and cater to different types of consumers.
+So, having the importance of online retail established, what are the Chinese alternatives to eBay and amazon that you should be aware of?
+There are many different sites that offer similar services, but the main three to consider are: Taobao, T-mall and JD.com.
+Unlike Amazon and eBay, each of these Chinese websites are very different; they sell different sorts of products and cater to different types of consumers.

 There is no doubt that you would have heard of Taobao before.
-Taobao is operated by Alibaba, and is the China’s largest ecommerce site8 with 369m monthly active users9 and one of the largest in the world.
-In fact, Taobao has outsold eBay and amazon combined, in terms of gross sales volume.
+Taobao is operated by the tech giant Alibaba, being China’s largest ecommerce site8 and one of the largest in the world with 369m monthly active users9.
+However, in terms of gross sale volume, Taobao has outsold eBay and Amazon combined.

-In order to understand the sheer size of Taobao in China, it is interesting to see that Taobao is actually China’s largest creator of jobs, creating 9.7 million jobs in China since it was opened.
-Taobao is China’s third most visited website in China (after Baidu and QQ)5 and the 11th most visited sites in the world10 and provides a C2C (consumer-to-consumer) e-commerce platform (but also a B2C – business-to-consumer platform), where Taobao acts as an intermediary between buyer and seller.
-Taobao thus allows individuals to open up their own online shop (as long as they meet certain requirements) at a cost, but this means that Taobao offers a wide variety of products, with over 7 million vendors and 800million products4.
+To understand the sheer size of Taobao in China, it is important to note that the retailer is China’s largest creator of jobs (9.7 million) since it was opened.
+Taobao is China’s third most visited website in China (after Baidu and QQ)5 and the 11th most visited in the world10.
+Their business model consists of mainly providing a C2C (consumer-to-consumer) e-commerce platform.
+Therefore, it allows individuals to open their own online store at a cost but only if they meet certain requirements.
+As a result, Taobao offers a wide variety of products with over 7 million vendors and 800 million items4.

-Overall, Taobao’s multifunctional app means that it is essential to properly design your Taobao store.
-This means ensuring high quality photos, so that the camera function on the app can detect your product.
+Due to the Taobao app’s high functionality, it is essential to properly design your Taobao store.
+This includes having high quality photos, so the camera function on the app can detect your product.
 It also means ensuring that you use the correct buzz words, in the correct language.
-Thus bad quality pictures and using the wrong words in your title or product description will most certainly cost you sales and lose you potential customers.
+Otherwise, as competition on Taobao is tough, slacking in those points will most certainly cost you sales and lose you potential customers.

 Tmall and Tmall global

-Many people consider Tmall and Taobao to be the same thing.
-Tmall and Taobao dominate the Chinese e-commerce market; however, they are very different.
-Tmall was set up by Alibaba, as a separate platform to Taobaos, with the intention of preventing the distribution of fake goods and increasing consumer confidence.
+Many people consider Tmall (Taobao mall) and Taobao to be the same thing.
+They both dominate the Chinese e-commerce market while being very different, however.
+Tmall was set up by Alibaba as a separate platform to Taobao, with the intention of preventing the distribution of fake goods and increasing consumer confidence.
 This approach essentially removes the risk of unscrupulous sellers with products of dubious quality.
 Therefore, Tmall guarantees authenticity and high quality in the products sold on its site.
-This is supported by certificates of authenticity, which can be found on the seller’s page.
+This is supported by certificates of authenticity, which can be found on each seller’s page.

-Unlike Taobao, Tmall (Taobao mall) offers only a B2C (business-to-consumer) platform and is China’s largest third-party platform for brands and retailers8 and is the most visited B2C platform in China17.
-Given that Tmall is B2C this means that the seller must be a legal entity, to prove so, sellers must provide an array of documentation, which confirms this.
-Tmall dominates Chinas B2C online shopping market, claiming 55% of the market6, followed by JD.com who are Tmall’s primary competitor with 33% market share7
+Unlike Taobao, Tmall solely offers a B2C (business-to-consumer) platform and is China’s largest third-party platform for brands and retailers8 and the most visited B2C platform in China17.
+To ensure that businesses aiming to sell on the website are of legal entity, they must provide an array of documentation and paperwork.
+With having a market share of 55%, there is no doubt Tmall dominates the Chinese B2C market; Only followed by JD.com, Tmall’s main competitor, with 33% market share7

-Opening a Tmall account is considerably more pricey, in addition to all of the mentioned requirements, opening an account costs approximately 160,000rmb, where 100,000 is a refundable deposit, but 60,000rmb is the yearly fee paid to use the Tmall platform.
+Opening a Tmall account is considerably costly as it stands approximately at 160,000 RMB, in addition to the mentioned requirements above.
+Even though 100,000 RMB is a refundable deposit, 60,000rmb is the yearly fee to use the Tmall platform.

-Tmall global was set up in 2014 to enable overseas brands to sell directly to Chinese consumers, this came off the back of the development of a cross-border e-commerce platform, as well as the increasing concern of Chinese consumers with fake goods.
-Tmall global removes the distrust of Chinese consumers by supplying products via direct mail or bonded-warehouse.
-It offers international brands, with lower barriers to enter China.
+Tmall global was set up in 2014 to enable overseas brands to sell directly to Chinese consumers.
+The branch aims to remove the concern of Chinese consumers about fake goods by supplying products via direct mail or bonded warehouses as it offers international brands to enter China with lower barriers.

-Tmall global offers international brands to enter the Chinese market in a lot cost way, these brands do not need a Chinese business license to join the platform, there is no need to create a Chinese legal entity, nor register a Chinese Trademark, or worry about warehouse and shipment logistics.
+Tmall global’s platform truly is an all-in-one package for foreign brands.
+It allows them to enter the Chinese market in a comparably cheap way, not needing a Chinese business license or a Chinese legal entity to join the platform, nor being required to register a Chinese trademark or worry about warehouse and shipment logistics.

-JD offers its own shipping platform, having links with their own logistics company, this is fixed, meaning the seller cannot chose to distribute the product with another delivery firm.
-Furthermore, the delivery service used for JD.com is quicker than the other sites, and goods are often delivered in a day.
-On the other hand, on sites like Taobao, the individual sellers choses which company to use to distribute the product.
-This provides more leeway, but generally offers a slower delivery time.
+JD offers its own shipping platform and is linked to their own logistics company.
+This is fixed, meaning the seller cannot chose to distribute the product with another delivery firm.
+On the upside, the delivery service provided by JD.com is quicker than those of other online retailers, and goods are often delivered within a day.

-JD.com generally charges slightly higher fees than Tmall, which is inevitable given the nature of its products and given that profits from electronic devices and home appliances is greater, the transaction fee is between 5-8%, whereas the transaction fee for Tmall is 3-7%11.
+JD.com generally charges slightly higher fees than Tmall, which is inevitable given the nature of its products and knowing the fact, that profits from electronic devices and home appliances is greater.
+Their transaction fee is between 5-8%, whereas the transaction fee for Tmall is 3-7%11.